 Put away your computer and cellphone and write notes on paper.
-It's a pity if you meet once a month and spend part of the meeting on your phone.
-You owe it to each other to respect your appointments, so come prepared for meetings - else, you are wasting both your own and your mentor's time.
+It is a pity if you meet once a month and spend part of the meeting on your phone.
+You owe it to each other to respect your appointments,, so come prepared for meetings.

-WRITE NOTES BEFORE, DURING AND AFTER
+WRITE NOTES BEFORE, DURING AND AFTER AND KEEP A CENTRAL JOURNAL